Ouranosinc/Magpie/docs/configuration.rst

 or environment variables.
 Values defined in `magpie.ini`_ are expected to follow the ``magpie.[variable_name]`` format, and corresponding ``MAGPIE_[VARIABLE_NAME]`` format is used for environment variables.
 Both of these alternatives match the constants defined in `constants.py`_ and can be used interchangeably.
-Order of resolution will prioritize setting values over environment variables in case of matching duplicates values.
+Order of resolution will prioritize setting values over environment variables in case of duplicate configurations resulting into different values.

 .. _constants.py: ../magpie/constants.py